cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Assessing Information Visualization
 =======

+>"One of our roles as information visualization researchers is to provide convincing evidence of utility...[which] presents special challenges for information visualization" Plaisant 2004

 How can we best measure and evaluate information visualizations?

-A few additional questions come to mind:
+A few questions come to mind:
 What makes a visualization __good__?
 How can we reliably measure the __goodness__ of a visualization with a framework that captures:
 1. the context of the problem solving space